 Hours: The museum and library are open on Saturdays and Sundays, 1:30 – 4:30 p.m., June through September and at other times by appointment.

-Tours & School Programs: Special tours and school programs are available with prior arrangement.
+Tours & School Programs: Special tours and school programs are available with prior arrangements.
 Please contact the Museum Director for further information.

 Mansfield Historical Society